To report Elder Abuse/Neglect, call Protective Services at 1-800-490-8505

 My parents are struggling to care for themselves and I was told the Area Agency on Aging may be able to help keep them in their home.
 What kind of services does the Area Agency on Aging provide?

 The area agency on aging provides a variety of aging services including home and community based programs.
-Home and community based services include the aging waiver program, OPTIONS, and Family Caregiver Support Program (FCSP).
+Home and community based services include the OPTIONS program and Caregiver Support Program (CSP).

 What is the OPTIONS program?